kylestetz/CLNDR/README.md

 Changelog
 =========
+`v1.2.0 ~ 2014-01-22`: BC break for Bower users!
+Underscore is no longer listed as a dependency in the Bower plugin, allowing you the flexibility of choosing the templating language you prefer.
+Also added a day of the week class to all clndr days in the format `calendar-dow-<0 - 6>`, allowing you to style weekends/specific days of the week differently.

 `v1.1.3 ~ 2014-01-17`: fixed a bug where multiday events longer than two months would not show up.
 Fixed a bug that prevented clndr from loading in IE8.

 `v1.1.2 ~ 2013-12-15`: using the `forceSixRows` option, you can now force your calendar to render six rows at all times, giving each month the same height.
 All classes and events come through this extra set of days just as you would expect.
 The usage jQuery's `$.data` has been corrected such that calling `$(#calendar-parent-element).data('plugin_clndr')` returns the clndr instance.